There are many ways you can start on your career and learning path to give you career choices.

 Training at school

 You can start training for a job in school by:

-- doing a VET courses which count towards your SACE (VET in schools)
+- doing a VET course which counts towards your SACE (VET in schools)

 - doing a school-based apprenticeship or traineeship

 - taking up the Training Guarantee for SACE Students which guarantees you a place at TAFE or other Skills for All Training Providers when you leave school.